Saint Hilary of Poitiers, Bishop and Doctor

 January 13—Optional Memorial

 A native pagan discovers Christ, converts, and then suffers exile for Him

 Today’s saint was born a pagan, to pagans, in a pagan city.
 But his broad and deep education brought him into contact with Holy Scripture, where he found the truth he did not know he was seeking.
 He became a Catholic through reading.
 He was to then spend his adult life defending Catholic truth with his pen.
 The convert converted others and preserved the orthodoxy of the Nicene Creed against the Arian heresy.
 Saint Athanasius called St. Hilary a “trumpet” of orthodoxy against theological error.

-St. Hilary was elected the bishop of Poitiers, France, about 350.
-His learning and intelligence inevitably placed him at the center of the violent theological battles of the 4th century.
+St. Hilary was elected the Bishop of Poitiers, France, about 350.
+His learning and intelligence inevitably placed him at the center of the violent theological battles of the fourth century.
 The Council of Nicea of 325 had left some theological definitions open to incorrect interpretation.
 A man named Arius caused immense confusion by just such misinterpretation.
 Arius argued that the words of the Nicene Creed meant that Jesus was less than God the Father, had a beginning in time, and was of like substance to the Father instead of the same substance.
-St. Hilary was the first theologian from western europe, as opposed to the more theologically mature theologians from Egypt, Turkey, and the Middle East, to see what a grave threat the Arian heresy truly was.
+Saint Hilary was the first theologian from Western Europe, as opposed to the more theologically mature theologians from Egypt, Turkey, and the Middle East, to see what a grave threat the Arian heresy truly was.

 St. Hilary, through reading and study you came to love the truths of the Catholic faith.
-And your love of truth then showed itself in your willingness to suffer for that truth.
-Help us to know. to love, and to serve the truth of God by knowing, loving, and serving the repository and instrument of His truth on earth—the Catholic Church.
+Your love then showed itself in your willingness to suffer for that truth.
+Help us to know, love, and serve God by knowing, loving, and serving the instrument of His truth on earth—the Catholic Church.